 - Other Sundays food for dogs reviews

-Sundays Food for Dogs: At a glance
+Sundays Food for Dogs: Unboxing video

 - Real, human-grade dog food that is air-dried with low heat to preserve essential nutrients, sensitive enzymes, and flavor.

 - Created by veterinarian Tory Waxman to be complete and balanced, per AAFCO standards, so your dog gets all the nutrients they need.
 The Chicken recipe is suitable for adult maintenance, and the beef recipe works all life stages, including puppies.

 - All food is sourced from local farms and human grocers in the Midwest US and prepared at a USDA-monitored, human-grade kitchen close to their Ohio headquarters.

 - Sundays ships the food to your door on a regular schedule so you never run out.

 Our Sundays dog food review

 As we said above, Sundays was made to provide a healthier alternative to dry dog kibble.

 The meals are comprised of clean ingredients like USDA-certified beef or chicken and produce from local family farms and grocers.
 These ingredients are prepared in a USDA-monitored kitchen certified for human consumption, then gently air-dried with low heat to kill pathogens while preserving vital nutrients and flavor.
 The result is an all-natural jerky-like texture that requires no refrigeration.

 What our dogs thought about Sundays